Kenjutsu

 Dragon Fencing

-non-contact 2 person partnered kata forms.
-Classes are held
+be 2 person partnered kata forms.
+Classes are held on Sundays.

 Learn techniques and tactics with exposure to the ancient